 Seattle is the largest city in the Pacific Northwest and the coastal county seat of King County, Washington.
 It is about 100 miles south of the Canadian border, and its port serves as a major gateway for Asian trade.
 Although its first major industry was logging, Seattle is better known now for its technology companies.
 The city has seen numerous boom and bust cycles.
 Like other cities, Seattle witnesses its share of sex crimes.
 If you are charged with this type of offense, an experienced criminal defense attorney can help you fight the charges.
 Vindicate Criminal Law Group understands the gravity of the situation facing you and will spare no effort in crafting a strategy suited to your circumstances.

 Consequences Associated with Sex Crimes

-In general, a defendant cannot argue that he or she did not know the victim’s age.
+In general, a sex crime defendant facing charges for child rape cannot argue that he or she did not know the victim’s age.
 However, it may be possible to raise the defense that at the time of the sexual intercourse, he or she reasonably believed the victim was at least 12 years old or was less than two years younger than the alleged perpetrator was.
 However, in that case, the defendant can still be convicted of rape of a child in the second degree.

 A sex crime conviction can haunt you for the rest of your life.
 It is important to retain an attorney who understands this area of law and is sensitive to the harsh consequences that may affect Seattle residents accused of these offenses.
 Vindicate Criminal Law Group is a sex crimes lawyer with substantial experience helping criminal defendants protect their rights.
 Contact us today for your confidential case evaluation, or call (888) 212-4824.